Alcaraz sends Spain into last 8 of Davis Cup Finals

 But the 19-year-old Alcaraz was back to his best on Sunday, with some shots that had the crowd on their feet.
 Kwon also played inspired tennis and their trainers squeaked on the hard court as both ran frantically in lengthy rallies, returning shots that at times seemed unplayable.

 Roberto Bautista Agut had got Spain off to a great start with a 6-1, 6-3 victory over Hong Seong-chan.
-Marcel Granollers and Pedro Martínez were playing Nam Ji-sung and Song Min-kyu in the doubles.
+Marcel Granollers and Pedro Martínez beat Nam Ji-sung and Song Min-kyu 7-5, 3-6, 6-1 in the doubles for a 3-0 win to Spain.

-The result sends Spain through to the final eight in November, when it will also be on home turf as the single-venue quarterfinals will be played in the southern city of Málaga.
+The result sends Spain through to the final eight in November, when it will face Group A runner-up Croatia.
+It will also be on home turf for Spain as the single-venue quarterfinals will be played in the southern city of Málaga in November.

-Three other venues — Bologna in Italy, Hamburg, Germany and Glasgow, Scotland — are hosting group-stage matches.
+Three other venues — Bologna in Italy, Hamburg, Germany and Glasgow, Scotland — were hosting group-stage matches.

+Italy was already assured a place in the quarterfinals but it secured top spot in Group A with a 2-1 victory over Sweden and a matchup against Group D runner-up the United States.

+Fabio Fognini and Simone Bolelli won the deciding doubles, beating André Göransson and Dragoș Nicolae Mădăraș 7-6 (2), 6-2.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports